comperiosearch/elasticsearch-eslib/PROTOCOLS.md

 Format

-    from    str # The property-id of the source node type    str # The type of the edge.
-Follows / mentions /retweets to      str # The property-id of the receiving node
+    from    str # The property-id of the source node type    str # The type of the edge. ("follows", "author", "mention", "quote") to      str # The property-id of the receiving node

 Note that all fields are mandatory.